 No business expenses are permitted to be deducted from the net income.
 Depreciation too is non-deductible.
-Though, in case of a partnership firm, separate deduction for remuneration of partners and interest paid to partners is acceptable.
+Though, in the case of a partnership firm, the separate deduction for remuneration of partners and interest paid to partners is acceptable.
 This must be within the limit specified under section 40(b).

 Even though depreciation is not acceptable as a deduction.
 Written down value (WDV) of the assets shall be considered as if depreciation has been allowed.

 Can the taxpayer declare higher or lower income than 8% of gross receipts?